The Horse Portal Team

 Administration and Development

-Matt Houlahan – Matt is the Administrator of The Horse Portal, and is a trained educator with experience in online education and knowledge transfer using advanced computer technology.
+Matt Houlahan – Matt is the Education Program Administrator at Equine Guelph, and is a trained educator with experience in online education and knowledge transfer using advanced computer technology.
 Matt’s role is to assist instructors with course development and learning materials, and provide technical support for prospective and current students on The Horse Portal.

 Henrietta Coole – Henrietta Coole has 25+ years of agency-level experience in marketing and communications specializing in agriculture and the equine industry.
 Henrietta grew up in the harness racing industry (her father was an owner/trainer), currently owns a Standardbred horse and acted as Customer Service Coordinator at the Ontario Jockey Club, overseeing programs at Woodbine, Greenwood, Mohawk and Fort Erie.
 Over the years, Equine Guelph has contracted Henrietta Coole Enterprises as a consultant for specialized skills in project management and corporate sponsorship within the equine industry.

 David Finlay – David is the Media Content Developer at Equine Guelph.
 He assists in design and production of The Horse Portal’s visual and interactive components.
 David has broad-based experience in the area of online and offline delivery with a specialization in video production and digital presentation.